chrsep/good-enough/README.md

 # good-enough
-A good enough typescript based full-stack web project template
+A not-so-simple full-stack web project template that encouraged some "good-enough" web-development practices.